Neural Collapse in Test-Time Adaptation: Conclusion and Limitation

 \section{Conclusion and Limitation}

-In this work, we bridge NC theory and TTA by extending the self-duality property (NC3) to the sample-wise regime, formulating Sample-wise Alignment Collapse (NC3+).
+In this work, we bridge NC theory and TTA by extending NC3 to the sample-wise regime, formulating NC3+.
 We theoretically and empirically show that, during the TPT, each sample’s feature embedding converges toward its corresponding classifier weight, and we reveal that domain shifts primarily harm performance by inducing sample-wise misalignment.
 Building on these insights, we propose NCTTA, an NC-guided adaptation framework that realigns feature embeddings to classifier weights using hybrid targets blending geometric proximity (FCA distance) and predictive confidence.

 NCTTA consistently improves robustness across CIFAR-10-C/100-C, ImageNet-C, PACS, and Waterbirds, including challenging settings such as CTTA and batch size $=1$, demonstrating strong generality and stability.
 Notably, NCTTA yielded significant improvements in the G-FCA distance \(d_{iy_i}\), alongside enhanced feature clustering, as shown in t-SNE visualizations.
 Our work leaves several aspects unexplored.
 Specifically, further research is required to harness the potential of NC properties for computing or learning class prototypes in mini-batch TTA settings.
-Exploring the applicability of NC in vision-language models (VLMs)~\cite{radford2021learning, tpt, tda, boostadapter} also remains an open direction for future investigation.
+Exploring the applicability of NC in vision-language models (VLMs)~\cite{radford2021learning, tpt, tda, boostadapter, huang2025cosmic, chen2025test} also remains an open direction for future investigation.
 This work provides a new perspective for advancing both the theoretical understanding and practical development of TTA methods.